radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 description: Deployment and Tuning Guide
 ---

-# Tuning Tips for Caching in the RadiantOne Federated Identity Service
+## Tuning Tips for Caching in the RadiantOne Federated Identity Service

 This chapter provides guidelines on how to effectively use caching for optimal performance.
 The first part covers the different categories and levels of cache along with a quick review of the different use cases that justify a cache deployment.
 The second part provides details and describes the advantages and trade-off between “in-memory” and “persistent” cache.
 Finally, a description of cache refresh methods is reviewed.
 This is an essential and often overlooked aspect of cache management.

 Persistent caching is only associated with the RadiantOne Federated Identity module and is irrelevant for [RadiantOne Universal Directory](04-tuning-tips-radiantone-universal-directory.md).

-## When and why do you need a cache with RadiantOne FID?
+## When and why do you need a cache with RadiantOne?

 There are many cases where RadiantOne is leveraged more for its flexibility rather than its pure speed.
 However, in most critical operations such as identification, authentication, and authorization, it needs to provide guaranteed fast access to information.
 In fact, in many cases RadiantOne needs to provide read operations that are faster than what can be delivered by the underlying sources.
 What is meant by “fast”, is a level of performance that is at least 3 to 5 times what can be derived from standard relational databases (RDBMS) – as an example.